 Hever Castle is located 30 miles from central London, 3 miles southeast of Edenbridge, in the village of Hever.

 It can be reached via junction 10 of the M23, and is signposted from junctions 5 and 6 of the M25 and the Hildenborough exit of the A21.

 Use this post code on your sat-nav: TN8 7NG.
 The parking is free and accesible parking is available.

 When we arrived, the first thing we saw was the lake, shining under the summer sun.
 Families and friends were rowing on the small boats you can rent -I think we paid £15 to rent one for 1 hour of absolute fun.
 I laughed so much while on the boat that my ribs hurt afterwards: trying to get my husband and one of our friends to row in the same direction and in a coordinated manner proved to be quite the challenge.

 After our maritime adventure, we headed to the piazza which is located next to the lake.
-The whole place was inspired by the Trevi fountain and is absolutely stunning, with its golden stone stairs and arches.
+The whole place was inspired by the Trevi fountain and it is absolutely stunning, with its golden stone stairs and arches.
 While walking in the piazza I felt I was no longer in England but in Italy, taking a walk around Lake Como.
 I closed my eyes and for a split second, I could almost taste fresh olives and sweet Italian wine.
-Not too shabby for a place only 48 km away from the city!
+Not too shabby for a place only a few miles away from the city!

 We didn’t find wine or olives but we did find ice-cream, and with a mint-chocolate cone in hand, we walked around the Italian Gardens.
-So enchanting are the gardens, that we almost forgot for a second that we were there to visit a castle…
+The gardens are so pretty that we almost forgot for a second that we were there to visit the castle.

 The castle itself